SeaQL/seaql.github.io/SeaORM/docs/04-generate-entity/02-entity-structure.md

 ### Column Name

-All column names are assumed to be in snake-case.
+All column names are assumed to be in snake-case, unless overridden by the [`rename_all`](#column-names) attribute on Model.
 You can override the column name by specifying the `column_name` attribute.

 ```rust
 #[sea_orm(column_name = "name")]